Senior Home Care: Information About Getting Support to Continue Living at Home

 The cost of senior home care really depends on the level of care that's required.
 Some seniors only need assistance for a few hours per week, whereas others may require around-the-clock care.
 It also depends on what type of care is needed.
 For instance, a home care agency that sends a personal care aide will likely be more affordable, but it probably won't offer any medical care.
 So if a home healthcare agency is needed for basic medical or nursing care, then you can expect to pay higher rates.

-The good news is that, according to a 2014 study, 98 percent of home health agencies are Medicare-certified, and 79 percent are Medicaid-certified.3 So you also may have options for financial assistance.
+The good news is that, according to a 2014 study by the Centers for Disease Control and Prevention, 98 percent of home health agencies are Medicare-certified, and 79 percent are Medicaid-certified.
+So you also may have options for financial assistance.
 Check with your state's Medicare or Medicaid office to find out whether you or your family member can qualify for coverage.
 Also, speak with your home care agency or a community social worker to find out if other payment-assistance programs are available.

 What Kinds of In-Home Care Services May Be Offered?